dspeterson/dory/doc/sending_messages.md

 Notice that the PartitionKey format is identical to the AnyPartition format except for the presence of the `PartitionKey` field.

-Once you are able to send messages to Bruce, you will probably be interested in learning about its
+Once you are able to send messages to Dory, you will probably be interested in learning about its
 [status monitoring interface](../README.md#status-monitoring).